-- 16.1 The Supplier must tell the Buyer within 48 hours if it receives a Request For Information. - 16.2 Within the required timescales the Supplier must give the Buyer full co-operation and information needed so the Buyer can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request. - 16.3 The Buyer may talk to the Supplier to help it decide whether to publish information under clause 16.
-However, the extent, content and format of the disclosure is the Buyer's decision, which does not need to be reasonable.
+- 16.1 Each Party must tell the other Party within 48 hours if it receives a Request For Information in connection with the Services. - 16.2 Within the required timescales, each Party shall give full co-operation to each other so that the Party responsible for responding can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request. - 16.3 The Party responsible for responding may talk to the other Party to help it decide whether to publish information under clause 16.
+However, the extent, content and format of the disclosure is the decision of the Party responsible for responding.